 - We discussed the fortunate trend that many schools are migrating towards a public health model in helping kids with learning disabilities and ADD/ ADHD, focusing on more prevention at early ages than on reactive interventions to major problems.

-- Working memory can be trained by intensive and targeted Brain Fitness Programs supported by the use of computer-based programs, like RoboMemo, the program that I came to know last year after a great Scientific American article that mentioned their clinical study with kids with ADD/ ADHD, published in the Journal of Child and Adolescent Psychiatry (See research here).
+- Working memory may be trained by targeted cognitive training programs supported such as RoboMemo, a program that I came to know last year after a good Scientific American article that highlighted their clinical study with kids with ADD/ ADHD published in the Journal of Child and Adolescent Psychiatry.

 Thanks for the link to the Scientific American article about ADHD research.
 I see a lot of kids in school with ADHD and am going to investigate the alternative treatments for them.